Wednesday, December 25, 2019

 looked up.

-so much code coursing the Earth.
+so many words coursing the Earth.

-parades of happysad tomorrows.
+parades of happysad tomorrows,

-all of it mainly ignored
+all of it mostly ignored

 and yet always read.

-they tended to make revisions,
+tended to make revisions,

 rescript the plot,